 Bridge of Spies (U.S./Germany/India, 2015)

-Steven Spielberg's latest movie is a Cold War thriller based on real events and co-written by the Coen brothers.
-Tom Hanks stars as James B. Donovan, the real-life New York lawyer who negotiated a famous spy swap in divided Berlin in 1962: Soviet KGB officer Vilyam Fisher (aka Rudolf Abel), who'd been jailed in a U.S. federal prison, for American CIA pilot Francis Gary Powers, who'd been shot down over Russia and captured; an American student also got thrown into the mix.
+Steven Spielberg's latest movie is a Cold War thriller based on real events and co-written by the Coen brothers, Joel and Ethan.
+Tom Hanks stars as James B. Donovan, the real-life New York lawyer who in 1962 negotiated a famous spy swap in divided Berlin: Soviet KGB officer Vilyam Fisher (aka Rudolf Abel), who'd been jailed in a U.S. federal prison, was exchanged for American CIA pilot Francis Gary Powers, who'd been shot down over Russia and captured; an American student also got thrown into the mix.
 The Blu-ray/DVD set is available in Canada (via Disney) seven weeks ahead of its release (by Fox) in the U.S. The trilingual set (English, French, Spanish) comes with a digital-copy voucher and several video extras that explore the characters, history and politics, and the making of the movie (including a cameo by the pilot's son).

 Labyrinth of Lies (Germany, 2014)